 When a cocktail recipe calls for citrus or other juices, shaking is the way to go.
 It does three things at once: chills, dilutes, and aerates the drink, giving it a lighter, frothier texture.
 The key is to do it with conviction.
 Fill your shaker with plenty of fresh ice—don’t be shy here.
 Shake hard for about 15 seconds, until the outside of the shaker is frosty and cold to the touch.
 Always strain your shaken drink into a glass filled with new ice.
 The ice you shook with has already started to melt and break down, and using fresh ice for serving keeps your cocktail perfectly chilled without over-diluting it.

-Choose the Right Ice
+Why the Right Ice Matters

 Believe it or not, ice is one of the most important ingredients in your cocktail.
 The small, cloudy ice from your freezer tray melts quickly, watering down your drink before you can even finish it.
 To protect the bold flavors of your spirits, opt for larger, denser cubes.
 They melt slower, providing the perfect amount of chill and dilution without turning your cocktail into a watery mess.
 You can find silicone molds for large cubes or spheres online.
 Using quality ice is just as important as choosing one of Mary Dowling’s whiskeys; you want every element in the glass to be the best it can be.